Auros/DiBris/README.md

 * You can create multiple profiles.
 * Profiles can be "mirrored" to be loaded together.
 * To create a new profile, pick a profile you want to copy the settings from, rename it, go to Profiles, and hit Save Profile.
+* Profile files are saved in `UserData/Di/Bris/Profiles/`.
+You can share these files with your friends.
+As long as you place it in the correct folder, they will load.

 ## Showcase